ibm-cloud-docs/cloud-object-storage/basics/order-storage.md

 ## Creating a {{site.data.keyword.cloud_notm}} Platform account
 {: #provision-account}

-Before you create a new {{site.data.keyword.cos_full}} storage instance, it's necessary to create a customer account first.
+Before you create a new {{site.data.keyword.cos_full_notm}} storage instance, it's necessary to create a customer account first.

 1. Go to [cloud.ibm.com](https://cloud.ibm.com/){: external} and click **Create a Free Account**.
 2. Complete the form with your email address, name, region, and phone number.
 Choose a password.